carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

 .. option:: -show-line-counts

  Show the execution counts for each line.
-This is enabled by default, unless another ``-show`` option is used.
+Defaults to true, unless another ``-show`` option is used.

 .. option:: -show-expansions

  Expand inclusions, such as preprocessor macros or textual inclusions, inline in the display of the source file.
+Defaults to false.

 .. option:: -show-instantiations

  For source regions that are instantiated multiple times, such as templates in ``C++``, show each instantiation separately as well as the combined summary.
- This option is enabled by default.
+ Defaults to true.

 .. option:: -show-regions

  Show the execution counts for each region by displaying a caret that points to the character where the region starts.
+Defaults to false.

 .. option:: -show-line-counts-or-regions

  Show the execution counts for each line if there is only one region on the line, but show the individual regions if there are multiple on the line.
+ Defaults to false.

-.. option:: -use-color[=VALUE]
+.. option:: -use-color

  Enable or disable color output.
 By default this is autodetected.